 While most of the other trips during Birding the Border tip-toe around the arid desert-scrub that dominates Val Verde County, the trip to the Zuberbueler Ranch dives right into it!
 That means this trip will surely be your best chance to see many species particularly adapted to this harsh environment like black-tailed gnatcatchers, pyrrhuloxias, and thrashers.
 This, in addition to the supplemental water and food provided specifically for the birds by the Zuberbuelers, should make for a very different mix of birds than any other trip during the festival.

-The Beginner Track at Birding the Border is a unique opportunity for 10 beginner birders to get a unique experience with Bill and our amazing Birding Buddy Connie Hoke in a pre-planned schedule to bird in all 3 ecoregions and see a wide variety of birds at a special price!
+The Beginner Track at Birding the Border is a unique opportunity for 10 beginner birders to get a unique experience with our beginner guide and birding buddy in a pre-planned schedule to bird in all 3 ecoregions and see a wide variety of birds at a special price!
 We choose to include the Zuberbueler Ranch in the beginner track because this westernmost birding trip will give participants the best opportunity to see birds that enjoy the brushy habitat unique to the Chihuahuan Desert ecoregion.